 - Property must have a literary purpose.
 A literary purpose is one that pertains to letters or literature (including drama), especially writings, publishing, and the study of literature.

 - Educational, Scientific, or Literary Ownership must be one of the following: charitable, historical, scientific, or literary association or institution.
 A veterans' organization or association.
 A benevolent association or institution or a nonprofit community or neighborhood organization.

 - If the property is owned by a taxable entity as of January 1, the property will remain taxable the entire year regardless of change of ownership.

-- If a tax exempt entity sells property to a taxable entity BEFORE July 1st, the property will be taxed the entire year
+- If a tax-exempt entity sells the property to a taxable entity BEFORE July 1st, the property will be taxed the entire year

-- If a tax exempt entity sells property to a taxable entity AFTER July 1st, the property will remain tax exempt for the current tax year but become taxable as of January 1 of the following year.
+- If a tax-exempt entity sells the property to a taxable entity AFTER July 1st, the property will remain tax-exempt for the current tax year but become taxable as of January 1 of the following year.